 When your esophagus was biopsied with an endoscope, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
 The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from your biopsy.

 Adenocarcinoma is a type of cancer that develops in gland cells.
-In the esophagus, adenocarcinoma can arise from the cells of Barrett’s esophagus.
+In the esophagus, adenocarcinoma can arise from the cells of Barrett’s esophagus (see below).

-The lining of the esophagus is known as the mucosa.
+The inner lining of the esophagus is known as the mucosa.
 In most of the esophagus the top layer of the mucosa is made up of squamous cells.
 This is called squamous mucosa.
 Squamous cells are flat cells that look similar to fish scales when viewed under the microscope.
-They are also found on the surface of the skin.
 Squamous carcinoma of the esophagus is a type of cancer that arises from the squamous cells that line the esophagus.

 Goblet cells normally line the intestines, not the esophagus.
-When goblet cells develop in a place where they are not supposed to be, like the esophagus, it is called intestinal metaplasia.
+When goblet cells are found in a place where they are not supposed to be, like the esophagus, it is called intestinal metaplasia.
 Intestinal metaplasia can develop any place where squamous mucosa is normally found.
-When intestinal metaplasia occurs in the squamous mucosa of the esophagus it is called Barrett's esophagus.
+When intestinal metaplasia replaces the squamous mucosa of the esophagus, it is called Barrett's esophagus.
 The most common cause of Barrett’s esophagus is reflux of the stomach contents into the esophagus, which is often called gastro-esophageal reflux disease or GERD.

 Invasive or infiltrating means that cancer cells have grown beyond the mucosa (the inner lining of the esophagus).
 This means that it is a true cancer and not a pre-cancer.

 Differentiation or grade of the cancer is based on how abnormal the cells and tissue look under the microscope.
-It is helpful in predicting how aggressive a cancer is (how fast it may grow and spread).
+It is helpful in predicting how fast the cancer is likely to grow and spread.
 Esophageal cancer is usually divided into 3 grades:

 Sometimes, it is just divided into 2 grades: well-moderately differentiated and poorly differentiated.

-Grade is one of the many factors that helps determine how aggressive a cancer is.
-Poorly differentiated cancers tend to be more aggressive− they tend to grow and spread more quickly−while well differentiated cancers tend to grow more slowly.
+Grade is one of the many factors that helps determine how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) cancers tend to grow and spread more quickly, while well differentiated (low-grade) cancers tend to grow more slowly.
 However, other factors are also important.

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the esophagus.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels (lymphatics) of the esophagus.
 If the cancer has grown into these vessels, there is an increased chance that it could have spread out of the esophagus.
-You should discuss this finding with your doctor.
+However, this doesn't mean that your cancer has spread.
+Discuss this finding with your doctor.